VladislavAntonyuk/vladislavantonyuk.github.io/src/VladislavAntonyuk/wwwroot/data/Creating Markdown control with .NET MAUI Graphics.md

 ## Markdown control

 `.NET MAUI` has a `GraphicsView` control.
-It is a graphics canvas for drawing 2D graphics. `GraphicsView` defines the `Drawable` property, which specifies the content that will be drawn.
+It is a graphics canvas for drawing 2D graphics.

+Let's create a `MarkdownGraphicsView` control:

 ```csharp
 using Maui.BindableProperty.Generator.Core;